ga-dc/wdi5/graduation.md

 #### Our slightly-revised version:

 - Complete at least 80% of assigned homework.
-[Check your grade here.](https://wdidc5-hw.herokuapp.com/)
+[Check your completeness here.](https://wdidc5-hw.herokuapp.com/)
 - Earn no more than one "Does not meet expectations" on Project 4.

 If all of these requirements are met the student will graduate, unless otherwise discussed.